DmytroTohan/final-task/README.md

   git clone https://github.com/DmytroTohan/final-task.git
 ```

 or download ZIP.
-After that, go to app folder(final-task) and type:
+After that, go to the app folder `../final-task` and type:

 ```
-  npm
+  npm run build
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests